fredfredfred/ah-advert-api/README.md

     sbt compile

 ## Run
-Make sure port 9000 is not used!
+Make sure port 9000 is not used or configure it in application.conf (http.port).

     sbt run